RefractSolutions/SecurityToken/readme.md

 ## Sending Tokens

 * Send addresses optionally could be whitelisted to prevent non regulating activities
-* Regulating operator can be assigned to ech token holder to send and burn tokens
+* Issuer can appoit a 3rd party representive (e.g. legal trustee, law enforcement) to manaage a token holder token balance
 * Any token holder address can be frozen to send by token contract owner

 ## Mint tokens